Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 **Datamodel Command**
 ` | datamodel [modelName] [objectNameItem/datasetID] [search/flat] [summariesonly=t]`

+- Returns data model that are accessible (Without Data Model ID) structure (In JSON) and description of data model and its objects and can be searched against.

 **Tstats Command**
 `| tstats <stats-func> [summariesonly=<bool>] [from datamodel=<data_model_name] [where <search_query>] [by field-list] `